galatea-associates/fuse-starter-java/README.md

   - src/main/java/org/galatea/starter/Application.java -> r-click -> run as Java Application.
 This will start a jms listener and REST services.
 Note, there is an eclipse .launch file provided which configures some VM and Program args.
     - Note, logs will be written to C:/Users/your-user-name/logs and will not be written to stdout as is generally appropriate in a deployed setting.
   - src/test/java/org/galatea/starter/UnitTestRunner.java -> r-click -> run as Junit test to run just the unit tests.
-  - src/test/java/org/galatea/starter/AllTestRunner.java -> r-click -> run as Junit test to run the unit and integration tests.

 ### IntelliJ
 - Import as a maven project.
 A simple way to do this is to Open File and select the pom.xml.